 Greece • Italy

-December 29, 2024 - January 16, 2025
+December 29, 2025 - January 16, 2026

-ACM’s Mediterranean Basin January Term Traveling Seminar is designed for students interested in an academic and cultural experience in Greece, Italy, and France.
+ACM’s Mediterranean Basin January Term Traveling Seminar is designed for students interested in an academic and cultural experience in Greece and Italy.
 Students build visual literacy in the history of art and archaeology as well as examine philosophical literature of the Mediterranean Basin from Antiquity to the Middle Ages.
 The seminar cultivates students' abilities to synthesize cultural, historical, political, and social information as it relates to the visual arts.
 The experiential learning component consists of a series of site visits made by academic experts from ACM in addition to local guides and faculty in the fields of history, art history, and archaeology.

 Please note: ACM reserves the right to cancel programs due to low enrollment.
 Itineraries are tentative and subject to change at the discretion of ACM.
 Students should consult with an ACM advisor prior to purchasing their flights.